-As a mom or dad, you naturally want to ensure you have a toxin free home for your children and especially newborns.
+As a mom or dad, you naturally want to ensure you have a toxin-free home for your children and especially newborns.
 Even though toxic chemicals are not typically harmful in small doses, exposure to larger amounts can impact you, your partner, and your children over time.
 Just like we follow detox diets to cleanse our bodies, it pays off to detox your house as well.
-By following these five steps, you can take charge in significantly minimizing the impact of toxic chemicals for your children:
+By following these five steps, you can take charge of significantly minimizing the impact of toxic chemicals for your children:

 1. Consider the types of products you bring into your home

 Did you know that everyday household items like paper products, paints, bathroom cleaners, and water bottles can contain pathogens like formaldehyde, asbestos, volatile organic compounds (VOCs), flame retardants, and BPA?
 It’s hard to believe, we know!
 You can be proactive and prevent many of these chemicals from entering your home though by following guidelines and rules of thumb for non-toxic household item shopping.